khalid999devs/Numerical_Project_Team_Smashers/README.md

 # Numerical Methods Project - Team Smashers

 This is a Numerical Methods Laboratory Project based on the Numerical Lab of the 2nd year 2nd semester of Department of CSE of Khulna University of Engineering and Technology.
-This comprehensive collection features **19 numerical methods** across 7 major categories.
+This Project is all about 19 different numerical methods which we have categorized into 7 different segments.

 ## Table of Contents